gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ## The keywords

-The following keywords help to define the behaviour of the Runner within kubernetes:
+The following keywords help to define the behaviour of the Runner within Kubernetes:

 - `namespace`: Namespace to run Kubernetes Pods in.
 - `namespace_overwrite_allowed`: Regular expression to validate the contents of